Can you really get a DUI if you were not driving when the officer approached your vehicle?

 The officer will also undoubtedly ask if you had been driving.
 In some cases, an individual will admit to it.

 Related: The “DUI No Driving Defense”

 Another scenario is where you enter or are in your car but have not driven.
-In California, you can be convicted of Attempted DUI for trying to or exhibiting the specific intent to drive even if your car is still parked.
+In California, you can be convicted of Attempted DUI for trying to or exhibiting the specific intent to drive even if your car is still parked7.